 Other Stock-Based Awards.
 The 2006 Plan also authorizes the grant of other types of stock-based compensation including, but not limited to, stock appreciation rights, phantom stock awards, deferred stock units and unrestricted stock awards.
-We will issue shares of our common stock under the 2006 Plan to our non-employee directors upon redemption of deferred share units that have been or may be credited to our non-employee directors under the 2004 Plan.
+We will issue shares of our common stock under the 2006 Plan to our non-employee directors upon redemption of deferred share units that have been or may be credited to our non-employee directors under our Compensation Plan for Non-Employee Directors and, prior to that plan's adoption, our 2004 Non-Employee Director Compensation and Deferred Share Unit Plan.